gianluparri03/cucinassistant/docs/packages.md

 # Packages

-CucinAssistant is written in Go, and it is divided in 6+1 packages: here I will describe briefly all of them.
+CucinAssistant is written in Go, and it is divided in some packages: here I will describe briefly all of them.

 ## cucinassistant (main)

 It just contains a `main.go` file that runs everything.
-You can run everything just by using `make run`, or by hand with `go run main.go <config_file>`.
+You can run everything just by using `make run` (this will create and start a postgresql container with docker), or by hand with `go run .` inside the `src/` directory; in this case, make sure to also set the `CA_ENV` environment variable.

 The `broadcast.go` file is a program used in production to send an email to every user, like for scheduled manteinance.
 It will ask for the email subject and content, send a test email to the sender email and - if confirmed - broadcast it to each user.
 It needs the config file as argument.

-## cucinassistant/config
+## cucinassistant/configs

-This package contains `test.yml` and `debug_sample.yml`, two configs file, and the Go files that parses them.
+This package contains some config files (for debugging, testing and for the ci), and the Go files that parses them.
-You can look at `config.go` to see what the fields mean.
+You can look at `configs.go` to see what the fields mean.
 It also contains `version.go`, that contains the current version of CucinAssistant.

-The three exported things are
-- `Runtime`, that contains the config read during the startup
-- `VersionNumber` (int) and `VersionCodeName` (strings)

 ## cucinassistant/database